Aspect 3: Social concerns

 In order to ensure even better data privacy and data security within our Group, our corporate units are audited and certified several times a year by internal and external experts.
-This includes the annual (re-)certification of the Telekom Security management in accordance with ISO 27001, regular Group-wide internal security checks, and the annual review of the individual Group units in connection with security maturity reporting.
+This includes the annual (re-)certification of the Telekom Security Management in accordance with ISO 27001, regular Group-wide internal security checks, and the annual review of the individual Group units in connection with security maturity reporting.
 These audits help us assess the status quo of security in our Group and respond to requirements at Group or entity level at an early stage.

 Every two years, we perform a sample survey of data privacy and data security awareness across the Company.
-In the course of the Group Data Privacy Audit (GDPA), we survey 25,000 Deutsche Telekom employees on topics related to data privacy and data security.
+In the course of the Group Data Privacy Audit (GDPA), we survey around 21,000 Deutsche Telekom employees (excluding T‑Mobile US) on topics related to data privacy and data security.
 Of the employees invited to take part in 2022, around 16,000 responded.
 The results are used to calculate the Data Protection Award indicator – which quantifies the level of data protection in the units on a scale from 0 to 100 %.
 It is based on what the employees said they thought, did, and knew about data protection.
-The Data Protection Award indicator was last calculated in 2020 at 86 % (2018: 76 %), excluding T‑Mobile US.
+The Data Protection Award indicator was calculated in 2022 at 88 % (2020: 86 %).

-The focus of our Online Awareness Survey (OAS) is security awareness at the Company.
-The OAS surveys around 42,000 employees Group-wide (excluding T‑Mobile US) across all levels of the hierarchy were invited to take part in the survey.
+We use our Online Awareness Survey (OAS) as a tool for collecting indicators on security awareness within the Company.
+Some 42,000 employees (excluding T‑Mobile US) across all levels of the hierarchy were invited to take part in the survey.
 Around a third responded.
 With academic support, we use the results from this survey to determine the Security Awareness Index (SAI).
 In the last survey in 2021, the index was 80.9 of a maximum of 100 points – higher than in any other benchmark company.
 The next survey is scheduled for fall 2023.
 We also have our processes and management systems as well as products and services certified by external, independent organizations such as TÜV, DQS, DEKRA, and auditing firms.
-The IT systems at Telekom Deutschland were most recently certified as secure in 2020 by the testing institute TÜV Informationstechnik (TÜViT) of the TÜV Nord Group.

 We react to new emerging threats and continuously develop innovative processes for defending against attacks.
 And for good reason: cyberattacks on companies are becoming more aggressive and sophisticated across all industries.
-In the reporting period alone, we registered on average almost 52 million attacks per day on our honeypot systems (prior year: 52 million).
+In the reporting period alone, we registered on average almost 54 million attacks per day on our honeypot systems (prior year: 52 million).
 At its peak, the number of attacks per day reached up to 111.2 million.
-Of course, not all of the attacks picked up by our sensors are high-level threats.
-Most are automatic scanning tools seeking to exploit potential vulnerabilities.
+Of course, not all of the attacks picked up by our sensors are high-level.
+Most are automatic scanning processes to detect potential vulnerabilities.
 While these do not necessarily count as fully fledged attacks, they are still to be seen as relevant early-stage activities.
-In a shielded environment, Deutsche Telekom Security even develops its own malware and uses it to test whether new systems can reliably detect and mitigate attack vectors.
+Deutsche Telekom Security even develops its own malware in a shielded environment and uses it to test whether new systems can reliably detect and mitigate these attack vectors.
 In this way we ensure our own critical IT infrastructure is protected.
 We also offer other operators of critical infrastructure advisory services, for example energy providers.

 Our security experts use their experience to help develop security solutions for our customers.
-Deutsche Telekom Security has brought a wide range of solutions to market maturity; in 2022, these included the Magenta Managed Detection & Response Endpoint, a solution enabling companies to react rapidly to threats and, if necessary, to stop processes in time to prevent further damage.
+Deutsche Telekom has brought a wide range of solutions to market maturity; in 2022, these included the Magenta Managed Detection & Response Endpoint, a solution enabling companies to react rapidly to threats and, if necessary, to stop processes in time to prevent further damage.
 With SASE, we also provide our customers with comprehensive protection in the cloud, so that they can work securely from anywhere.
 Data privacy and security play a fundamental role in the development of our products and services.
-We review the security of our systems at every step of development using the Privacy and Security Assessment process both for new systems and for existing systems when the technology or method of data processing is modified.
+We review the security of our systems at every step of development using the Privacy and Security Assessment process for new and existing systems when the technology or method of data processing is modified.
 We use a standardized procedure to also document the data privacy and data security status of our products throughout their entire life cycle.
 Our security management systems are certified externally.
-At the same time, we ensure that our services also comply with specific regulatory requirements from other industries, such as TISAX in the automotive industry.
+At the same time, we ensure that our services also comply with specific regulatory requirements from other industries, such as TISAX®, an established standard in the automotive industry.

 Youth protection aspects are also taken into consideration in our product and service design.
 When we develop services that could be relevant in terms of youth protection in Germany, we consult our Youth Protection Officer for suggestions of restrictions or changes.
 In 2014, we appointed a Child Safety Officer (CSO) in each of our national companies in Europe.
 The CSO acts as a central contact for the relevant stakeholders of the community, and plays a key internal role in coordinating issues relevant to youth protection.
 Since protecting minors when they interact with media is a challenge across many different industries, we cooperate with different youth protection organizations and participate in alliances such as the “Alliance to better protect minors online,” which aims to make the internet a safer place for children and young people.

-We work with research institutes, industry partners, initiatives, standardization bodies, public institutions, and other internet service providers worldwide with a view to fighting cybercrime and enhancing internet security together.
-For instance, we collaborate with the German Federal Office for Information Security throughout Germany and with the European Union Agency for Cybersecurity (ENISA) at EU level.
+We work with research institutes, industry partners, initiatives, standardization bodies, public institutions, and other internet and telecommunications service providers worldwide with a view to fighting cybercrime and enhancing internet security together.
+For instance, we collaborate with the German Federal Office for Cybersecurity throughout Germany, and with the European Union Agency for Cybersecurity (ENISA) at EU level.
 We have also been involved in other national and international organizations for many years, such as the Federation of German Industries, Bitkom, and the Munich Security Conference.
 The Cyber Security Cluster Bonn is an association of authorities and companies in Bonn that are dedicated to consulting, education, and research in the field of cybersecurity.
 As an expert committee, the Cyber Security Cluster Bonn offers direct advice to German and European government bodies.